SvyatoslavZee/gamepad-vibr/README.md

 does not currently provide real Spider-Man 2 controller-speaker effects because the browser/cloud client does not expose that separate audio stream.

-## VPN Note

-Final testing showed that VPN is not required for the bridge or in-game vibration to work.

 ## Current Status

 Working proof of concept: